zubyj/triviamorph/README.md

 ## Credits

-This game uses the FaceMorph API for morphing images: `https://pyaar.ai/morph`.
+This game uses our morph API for morphing images.

 Icons, images, and other resources are from various open sources.